HEALTHLAB@LIGHTCITY PRESENTED BY

 Speaker Topic: Building An Engaged Community Through Fitness

-Sonia Sarkar – Chief Policy & Engagement Officer, Baltimore Health Department
+Sonia Sarkar – Chief Policy & Engagement Officer, Baltimore City Health Department

 Sonia Sarkar is Chief Policy and Engagement Officer for the Baltimore City Health Department.
 Previously, she was Director of Provider Solutions at AVIA, a health system-led innovation accelerator, and also served as Special Advisor and Chief of Staff at Health Leads, a national social enterprise that envisions a healthcare system that addresses all patients’ basic resource needs as a standard part of quality care.
 Sonia is a Truman Scholar, a World Economic Forum Young Global Shaper, and founding board member for the Boston Young Healthcare Professionals and Healthworks Community Fitness.